zhikangfan-jyd/toploansadviser/content/reviews/lendingtree.md

 When you’re shopping for a personal loan, LendingTree should be on your short list of places to shop.
 In a few minutes and after answering a few simple questions, you can have a variety of loan options at your fingertips.

-LendingTree offers personal loans for a variety of reasons and has a large network of lenders that cater to borrowers with various qualifying factors.
+LendingTree <a href="/guides/why-you-need-a-personal-loan" target="_blank" rel="noopener noreferrer">offers personal loans for a variety of reasons</a> and has a large network of lenders that cater to borrowers with various qualifying factors.

 Are you curious about how LendingTree can help you get a loan?
 Keep reading to see how they stack up.